cuet-teammate/Predicting-Churn-Customers-in-a-telecom-company/README.md

 The software (web-app) provides the following features:

-1. Create a *user-friendly* interface which will help DHFL with clear and easy-to-interpret visual data.
+1. Create a *user-friendly* interface which will help us with clear and easy-to-interpret visual data.

-2. Predict probability of a current customer to leave DHFL ranging from 0 to 1 where 0 will denote that customer will never leave DHFL and 1 will denote that customer is definitely going to leave DHFL.
+2. Predict probability of a current customer to leave a telecom company ranging from 0 to 1 where 0 will denote that customer will never leave and 1 will denote that customer is definitely going to leave.

 3. Provide quick & on-demand data of top percentage of people likely to leave .
 Enables user to streamline their focus on required number of people .
 However choosing to predict for any customer from the data is always an option .

-4. Show all details , prediction of probability of a customer leaving DHFL along with its graph.
+4. Show all details , prediction of probability of a customer leaving the company along with its graph.
    Also show probability of different reasons of leaving for each customer and display easy-to-interpret pie-charts demonstrating each reason for in-depth analysis .
 This pie-chart graph shows that if probability of churn becomes true and customer really leaves, then what factors will contribute to  his/her leaving the organization, i.e. , reasons for leaving and it will show probability of each reason contributing to his/her withdrawal from services of organization.